 Anyone who has ever had chickenpox can develop shingles.
 Most adults in the United States had chickenpox when they were children, before the advent of the routine childhood vaccination that now protects against chickenpox.

 Factors that may increase your risk of developing shingles include:

-- Age.
+- Being older than 50.
 Shingles is most common in people older than 50.
 The risk increases with age.
-Some experts estimate that half the people who live to the age of 85 will experience shingles at some point in their lives.
+Some experts estimate that half the people 80 and older will have shingles.